XUEGAONET/CE/README.md

 ## Usage

-:arrow_right: You can visit **[here](https://github.com/XUEGAONET/clearWrt/releases/latest)** to download latest released firmware for installation or upgradation.
+:arrow_right: You can visit **[here](https://github.com/XUEGAONET/clearWrt/releases)** to download the released firmware you need for installation or upgradation.

+Please pay attention to the field named `Config Name` which also can be construed as `Profile`.
+Different `Config Name` will lead to firmware for different usage.

 ## Differences

 * Security
   * RELRO enabled
   * Aggressive buffer-overflow detection enabled
-  * GCC fotmat-security enabled
+  * GCC format-security enabled
   * Userspace ASLR PIE compilation enabled
   * PIE enabled by default
   * Stack-Smashing Protection enabled by default